MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 </body>
 ```

 Now we’re ready to write the code to send the command to Misty.
-We’ll do this by using the `axios.post()` method included in the Axios library.
+We do this by using the `axios.post()` method included in the Axios library.
 This method accepts two parameters:
 * the URL of the request, and
 * the data to send with the request.